The Categories of Adverbs

 Far:

 Adjective: This country is in the Far East.
-(Describes place of country.)
+(Describes the place of the country.)

 Adverb: They walked far.
 (Modifies the verb walked, describing how far they walked.)